christophezei/MobileDentist/README.md

 /demo/ is the place for storing images for simple style inference.
 For the oral case, I've put an example image example.jpg from testing group in that folder.
 All other files now are for debugging purposes.

 The project is written in pytorch, and has a dependency on [mmcv](https://github.com/open-mmlab/mmcv), which is a basic CV library.

+For running the inference on server, follow the steps:
+1. install requirements
+2. change $LD_LIBRARY_PATH to current env bin path.
+3. change $PYTHONPATH to the home folder of the project /path/to/MobileDentist.